Attract the Right Talent: Four Strategic Hiring Shifts That Work

 Talent isn’t just looking for a job; they’re looking for a place to belong.

 And while you may know your culture matters, candidates evaluate it in real-time.
 They observe how your leadership shows up.
 They feel the tone of your communication.
-They assess how teams collaborate, make decisions, and whether flexibility and respect are real or performative.
+They assess how teams collaborate and make decisions, and whether flexibility and respect are genuine or performative.

 This is your hiring identity—the signals you send before a formal offer is ever made.